Componibili Square Modular Unit System

 A set of 4 Casters in black is also available as an optional extra.

-Perfect for any home setting, in the bathroom, bedroom-lighting, kitchen or living room.
+Perfect for any home setting, in the bathroom, bedroom, kitchen or living room.

 Kartell has been in the business of creating icons and molding masterpieces for over sixty years.
 The Italian brand's steadfast dedication to technical and aesthetic innovation has earned Kartell its global recognition as the pioneer of modern day plastics.